yuvimittal/auto-mailer/README.md

 ## Running the Application

-App will start on localhost:3000 by default.
-To trigger the sending emails, the endpoint is `http://localhost:3000/send-email`.
+App will start on port `3000` by default.
+To trigger sending the emails, the endpoint is `http://localhost:3000/send-email`.
 You can use [Postman](https://www.postman.com/) or any other REST based playgrounds.

 The format of the `to` parameter is a string (required) which represents the participants' email addresses separated by a comma, for example: